 Benefits: The calories burned in the Aerobic Zone are more of an even split between your fat stores and the sugar that is readily available.
 You will burn some of each.
 Though you are not burning as many fat calories as a percentage, you will be burning more calories overall.
 Plus, working in the aerobic zone really gets your heart pumping, so it’s great for keeping your heart healthy.

-So go forth and tackle those zones!
+So go forth and tackle all the heart rate zones!
 Listen to your body each day and explore your ability to try different kinds of training.
-More than anything, your body will respond to variety.
-The best way to burn fat and keep your body healthy is to work smarter, by understanding your zones.